Krysty Wilson-Cairns: Career

 She co-wrote the screenplay of Edgar Wright's psychological horror Last Night in Soho (2021), and had a cameo as a bartender.
 The following year, she wrote the screenplay for The Good Nurse, an adaptation of the Charles Graeber novel, which was first announced in 2014 as her first writing commission.
 The film was about the serial killer nurse Charles Cullen and intensive care nurse Amy Loughren who helped to convict him.
 Wilson-Cairns spent a fortnight working in a burns unit in a hospital in Connecticut to learn about the American healthcare system to develop the script.
+For her work on the film, she received a nomination for Best Writer Film/Television at the 2023 British Academy Scotland Awards.

 Her upcoming projects include an adaptation of journalist Evan Ratliff's book The Mastermind: Drugs.
 Empire.
 Murder.
-Betrayal. about programmer-turned-drug cartel boss Paul Le Roux, for an Amazon Studios crime drama series and a film in the Star Wars franchise with Taika Waititi.
+Betrayal. about programmer-turned-drug cartel boss Paul Le Roux, for an Amazon Studios crime drama series.
+She is also writing the screenplay for a biopic on the Egyptian Queen Cleopatra directed by Denis Villeneuve, based on Stacy Schiff's biography Cleopatra: A Life.